NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 The enrollment gap between NC and commissionable continuity plans at the median.
 That is a measurable, attributable cost.

 No carrier replaced the broker channel.
 NC continuity plans declined −5.6% at the median while commissionable plans grew +4.2%.
-Whether any given plan acts on that 9.8-point gap depends on whether they measured it and whether the outcome was intended.
+Whether any given plan acts on that gap depends on whether they measured it and whether the outcome was intended.
 The carriers most likely to return to brokers are the ones who can see the gap clearly.

 Implications